 Key considerations if a decision is made to tether a dog

-Note that in some jurisdictions there is specific legislation relating to the tethering of dogs (which must be complied with), including, for example, exercise requirements and whether it is prohibited to tether specific groups of animals (some animals are more vulnerable such as young or pregnant animals).
+Note that in some jurisdictions there is specific legislation relating to the tethering of dogs (which must be complied with), including for example exercise requirements and whether specific groups of animals can be tethered (some animals are more vulnerable such as young or pregnant animals).
+Check the legislation in your state or territory for more information.

 Essential needs